phetsims/phet-info/doc/how-to-add-accessible-interactive-descriptions-to-a-sim.md

-# How To Add Accessible Interactive Descriptions To A Sim
+# How To Add Accessible Interactive Description To A Sim

 ## Understand the Goal
   * What features are you trying to implement?
 The majority of this document (as of this writing) deals with PDOM descriptions.